mastaehe/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 # BRAIN Metrics

-The metrics endpoints will return data from BRAIN's training.
+The metrics endpoints will return data from the specified version of a BRAIN's training.
 They can be useful for analyzing what happened during training.
-[RYAN: Small description about what these metrics are typically used for.]

-## Episode Reward
+## Episode Value

-Episode reward contains data about each training episode.
+Episode value contains data about each training episode for a given version of a BRAIN.
-This represents what the AI is doing while it's learning.
+This represents what the AI has been rewarded and what it's currently learning through simulation.

 > Request